Lumi-supercomputer/LUMI-training-materials/docs/1day-202310xx/01_Architecture.md

 may be annoyed by the limited CPU capacity on a node compared to some systems with NVIDIA GPUs.
-It is however very much in line with the cluster-booster philosophy already mentioned a few times, and it does seem to be the future according to both AMD and Intel.
+It is however very much in line with the cluster-booster philosophy already mentioned a few times, and it does seem to be the future according to AMD (with Intel also working into that direction).
 In fact, it looks like with respect to memory capacity things may even get worse.

 We saw the first little steps of bringing GPU and CPU closer together and integrating both memory spaces in the USA pre-exascale systems Summit and Sierra.
-The LUMI-G node which was really designed for the first USA exascale systems continues on this philosophy, albeit with a CPU and GPU from a different manufacturer.
+The LUMI-G node which was really designed for one of the first USA exascale systems continues on this philosophy, albeit with a CPU and GPU from a different manufacturer.
 Given that manufacturing large dies becomes prohibitively expensive in newer semiconductor processes and that the transistor density on a die is also not increasing at the same